-Another important type of structured note is backed by the interest and principal payments on mortgages.
-In the 1970s, Wall Street firms began to buy large packages of mortgages backed by federal agencies, and they placed these packages, or "pools," with a trustee.
-Then bonds called Collateralized Mortgage Obligations (CMOs), backed by the mortgage pool held in trust, were sold to pension funds, individuals for their IRAs, and other investors who were willing to invest in CMOs but who would not have purchased individual mortgages.
-This securitization of mortgages made billions of dollars of new capital available to home buyers.
+The term structured note often means a debt obligation that is derived from some other debt obligation.
+For example, Wall Street firms buy large packages of mortgages and place these packages, or "pools," with a trustee.
+Then bonds called Collateralized Mortgage Obligations (CMOs), backed by the mortgage pool held in trust, are sold to pension funds, hedge funds, university endowments, and other investors who are willing to invest in CMOs but who would not purchase individual mortgages.
+There is an entire industry devoted to creating and selling various types of these mortgage-backed securities (MBS).

 CMOs are more difficult to evaluate than straight bonds for several reasons.
 First, the underlying mortgages can be prepaid at any time, and when this occurs the prepayment proceeds are used to retire part of the CMO debt itself.
 Therefore, the holder of a CMO is never sure when his or her bond will be called.
-This situation is further complicated by the fact that when interest rates decline, bond prices normally rise.
-However, declining rates also lead to mortgage prepayments, which cause the CMOs to be called especially rapidly, and it is not good to have bonds called and have to reinvest funds at a lower rate.
-These opposing forces make it difficult to value CMOs.
+This situation is further complicated by the fact that, when interest rates decline, bond prices normally rise.
+However, declining rates also lead to mortgage prepayments, which cause the CMOs to be called especially rapidly, and it is not good to have bonds called when the funds must be reinvested at a lower rate.
+And as we learned during the 2007 global economic crisis, default risk can be very high for mortgage-backed securities.

 It should also be noted that a variety of structured notes can be created, ranging from notes whose cash flows can be predicted with virtual certainty to other notes whose payment streams are highly uncertain.
 For example, investment bankers can (and do) create notes called IOs (for Interest Only), which provide cash flows from the interest component of the mortgage amortization payments, and POs (for Principal Only), which are paid from the principal repayment stream.
 In each case, the value of the note is found as the present value of an expected payment stream, but the length and size of the stream are uncertain.
-Suppose, for example, that you are offered an IO that you expect to provide payments of \$100 for 10 years (you expect the mortgages to be refinanced after 10 years, at which time your payments will cease).
-Suppose further that you discount the expected
+Suppose, for example, you are offered an IO that you expect to provide payments of \$100 for 10 years (you expect the mortgages to be refinanced after 10 years, at which time your payments will cease).
+Suppose further that you discount the expected payment stream at a rate of 10% and determine the value is \$614.46.
+You have \$614.46 to invest, so you buy the IO, expecting to earn 10% on your money.